Azambik/ProjectDnD/README.md

     1. Open `projectdnd` root folder (where the README.md lives)

-    2. Open `src/main/resources/application.properties`
+    2. Copy `src/main/resources/application.properties_template` to the same folder (src/main/resources/)

+    3. Rename the new copy to `application.properties`

+    4. Do not delete the template, leave it there unchanged.

-    3. Fill in database password here: `spring.datasource.password=`
+    5. In the newly copied and renamed `application.properties` file, fill in database password here: `spring.datasource.password=`

 ## Building and Running the Application